 Lab experiences and simulations are an important part of your academic and clinical education.
 Student attendance at all labs is expected.
-Students should arrive early for scheduled lab time with pre-lab assignments completed and printed out.
+Students should arrive early for scheduled lab time with pre-lab assignments completed and printed out as necessary.
 Professional dress is expected for simulations.
-The lab and simulation experiences involve multiple personnel and utilize equipment and space belonging to other programs.
-As a result, it is not possible to provide make-up experiences for missed simulations.
+It is not possible to provide make-up experiences for missed real-time simulations.
 If a student has an excused absence, they must notify the instructor by email prior to the lab meeting that they are unable to attend and an alternate assignment will be provided.
 Partial credit for the lab or simulation may be received, at the instructor's discretion, for students with unexcused absences.